Rachel-Tookey/RecordShop_Security_Project/documentation/overview.md

 - **JDBC API:** It provides methods for running SQL queries, updating data, and managing connections to a database.
 - **Spring Data JPA:** A project within the Spring ecosystem that simplifies working with databases.
 It builds on top of JPA (Java Persistence API) and helps in minimising code writing.
 - **Flyway Migration:** Tool for managing changes to the database schema.
 It helps in applying updates and track which changes have been made, ensuring the database stays in sync across different environments.
+- *Flyway-MySQL** Allows Flyway to talk to MySQL databases.
 - **MySQL Driver:** Allows Java applications talk to MySQL databases.
 It handles the connection between the Java code and the MySQL database.
 - **Mockito:** Java library used for unit testing.
 It creates mock objects, which are dummy versions of real objects used to test specific parts of one's code.